No! This is a common misunderstanding. A diagnosis by your Primary Care Physician will suffice.

-The patient identification card does not offer individuals protections from violating laws pertaining to operating a motorized vehicle while under the influence.
-Nothing in Article XIV permits a person to operate, navigate, or be in actual physical control of any dangerous device or motor vehicle, aircraft or motorboat while under the influence of marijuana.
+The patient identification card does not offer individuals protection from violating laws pertaining to operating a motorized vehicle while under the influence.
+Article XIV does not permit a person to operate, navigate, or be in actual physical control of any dangerous device or motor vehicle, aircraft or motorboat while under the influence of marijuana.

-Yes, upon receipt of a patient cultivation identification card.
-There is an additional $100 fee to grow up to six flowering plants per patient and security regulations that must be followed.
+Yes, upon receipt of a Patient Cultivation Identification Card.
+There is an additional $54.06 fee to grow up to 6 flowering plants, 6 in a vegetative stage, and 6 clones per patient and security regulations that must be followed.
 See 19 CSR 30-95.030(4) for more information.

 We cannot advise anyone on where to obtain the means to grow marijuana.

-The qualifying patient’s physician may certify up to four ounces of dried, unprocessed marijuana, or its equivalent, in a 30-day period.
-If there is a compelling reason why the qualifying patient needs a greater amount, then the Department requires two independent physician certifications specifying what other amount the qualifying patient needs.
-See 19 CSR 30-95.030(5)(E) for more information.
+The qualifying patient’s physician may certify six ounces (plus) of dried, unprocessed marijuana, or its equivalent, in a 30-day period.
+If there is a compelling reason why the qualifying patient needs a greater amount, then the physician can specify what other amount the qualifying patient needs.

 No. The law prohibits the DHSS, as well as Missouri licensed dispensaries, from making personal identifying information public.
 Physicians and those employed by dispensaries will be able to verify a patient or caregiver registration.

 Patients can designate up to two caregivers.
 The patient must be licensed, and the caregiver(s) must be licensed according to 19 CSR 30-95.030(8)(B).

 No. In the qualifying patient/caregiver relationship, only the patient or the caregiver needs to obtain a Cultivator License, but not both.
 If the Caregiver is also growing for themselves, they must have a Cultivation License for themselves.
 One license is required for each person being grown for.